By Gwyneth K. Shaw

 Crowning this sizzling spring was a brand-new event — Berkeley IP & Tech Month — which offered 30 virtual sessions led by experts from Berkeley Law and Silicon Valley’s top firms, with each course eligible for Continuing Legal Education (CLE) credit.

-Even better, BCLT is bundling the sessions onto a new platform so practitioners can access them, and snag their CLE credits, anytime.
-Scheduled to launch in July, the new system will be free to anyone for the first month and free to any University of California graduate after that.
+Even better, BCLT bundled the sessions onto a new platform so practitioners can access them, and snag their CLE credits, anytime.
+The brand-new B-CLE platform will be free to anyone for the first month and free to any University of California graduate after that.

 “As part of our mission as a public university, we are focusing on making this high-end material available, at no charge, to companies and attorneys that normally don’t have access to high-end education materials,” BCLT Executive Director Wayne Stacy says.